Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

-Biotech stocks are a tricky bunch to bother with, and Exelixis, Inc. (NASDAQ:EXEL) is no exception.
+Biotech stocks are a tricky bunch, and Exelixis, Inc. (NASDAQ:EXEL) is no exception.
 It’s arguably worth the trouble, though.

 Exelixis has been bearing revenue for several years, but it didn’t fan its revenue flames in earnest until the middle of 2016.
 That’s when its renal cell carcinoma (kidney cancer) drug Cabometyx was approved.

-EXEL is not one of those stocks to buy for traders that can’t stomach volatility — shares tumbled more than 40% since the start of 2018.
+EXEL is not one of those stocks to buy for traders who can’t stomach volatility.
+Shares tumbled more than 30% since Feb.
+2018 but have rebounded since early 2019.

-Calling a spade a spade, online review and rating site/directory Yelp Inc (NYSE:YELP) hasn’t been a stock to buy since early 2014.
-That’s when it peaked, and even with a 170%-plus rally off of its early 2016 lows, YELP shares are still down roughly 50% from their peak price hit in 2014.
+Calling a spade a spade, online review and rating site/directory Yelp (NYSE:YELP) hasn’t been a stock to buy since early 2014.
+That’s when it peaked, and even with a 70%-plus rally off of its early 2016 lows, YELP shares are still down over 50% from their peak price hit in 2014.